 - You get off quicker

-- But may have difficult storing your bag directly above your seat causing you to potentially have to fight upstream a tad to get it when you de-plane
+- But may have difficulty storing your bag directly above your seat causing you to potentially have to fight upstream a tad to get it when you de-plane

 - You get to chat with the flight attendants

 I fly Southwest a lot and I see rookie travelers make this mistake all the time.
-They board the plane and see that first seat open and go “oooh, ima take that!”
-They open the first two overhead bins (which are always closed at this point) and they are full of stuff… including the FA’s stuff.
+They board the plane and see that first seat open and go “oooh, I am going to take that!”
+They open the first two overhead bins (which are usually closed at this point) and they are full of stuff… including the FA’s stuff.
 So they mosey down the aisle a bit (slowing boarding down!) then toss their stuff up only to swim upstream against the rest of the boarding passengers (sometimes folks will wait).